Constitutionalism: Fundamental law and legitimacy of government

 One of the most salient features of constitutionalism is that it describes and prescribes both the source and the limits of government power derived from fundamental law.
 William H. Hamilton has captured this dual aspect by noting that constitutionalism "is the name given to the trust which men repose in the power of words engrossed on parchment to keep a government in order."

 Moreover, whether reflecting a descriptive or prescriptive focus, treatments of the concept of constitutionalism all deal with the legitimacy of government.
 One recent assessment of American constitutionalism, for example, notes that the idea of constitutionalism serves to define what it is that "grants and guides the legitimate exercise of government authority".
 Similarly, historian Gordon S. Wood described the most "advanced thinking" on the nature of constitutions wherein the constitution was conceived (according to Demophilis, who was possibly George Bryan) a "sett of fundamental rules by which even the supreme power of the state shall be governed."
 Ultimately, American constitutionalism came to rest on the collective sovereignty of the people, the source that legitimized American governments.

 Civil rights and liberties

 Constitutionalism is not simply about the power structure of society.
-It also asks for a strong protection of the interests of citizens, civil rights as well as civil liberties, especially for the social minorities, and has a close relation with democracy.
-The United Kingdom had basic laws limiting governmental power for centuries.
+It also asks for a strong protection of the interests of citizens, civil rights as well as civil liberties, for all, and has a close relation with democracy.
+The United Kingdom has several centuries-old laws limiting governmental power (for example, the Bill of Rights 1689).
 Historically, there has been little political support for introducing a comprehensive written or codified constitution in the UK.
 However, several commentators and reformers have argued for a new British Bill of Rights to provide liberty, democracy and the rule of law with more effective constitutional protection.